PavanRangani/docs/docs/prd/incentive-stock/grant.md

 - Show proper message under vesting schedule until user adds data to vesting details.
 - Once user enters all details of vesting schedule then system will show a schedule under `Vesting Schedule` section.
-- When `Expiration Date` is lower than `Grant Date`, system shows error.
+- When `Expiration Date` is lower than or equal to `Grant Date`, system shows error.
-- When `Grant Date` is grater than `Expiration Date`, system shows error.
+- When `Grant Date` is grater than or equal to  `Expiration Date`, system shows error.
+- When `Shares in First Vesting` is grater than `Share Granted`, system shows error.
-- `Vest Date` is always grater than `Grant Date` and lower than `Expiration Date` otherwise system show error.
+- `Vest Date` is always grater than or equal to  `Grant Date` and lower than or equal to  `Expiration Date` otherwise system show error.
 - System shows an error message when `Total of Shares` and `Shares Granted` is not matched.

 ### UI Rule